 If you would like more information please look at the other pages on this website or come along to one of our meetings which are held at 7.30 p.m. on the third Wednesday of each month (except August) at the village hall, Glebe Avenue.

-The vacant seats are filled by co-option by the council.
+The vacant seat will be filled by co-option by the council.
 To be considered for co-option you must be on the electoral role for the parish and/or live within 3 miles of the boundaries.

-If you would like to be considered for one of these vacancies please send an application containing a brief summary about your yourself, reasons for wishing to be a councillor and skills that you can bring to the role to:
+If you would like to be considered for this vacancy please send an application containing a brief summary about your yourself, reasons for wishing to be a councillor and skills that you can bring to the role to:

 Mrs A. Brown, The Clerk, Orton Waterville Parish Council, 46 Oakdale Avenue, Stanground, Peterborough, PE2 8TA